Halogenation: Free radical halogenation

-Naturally-occurring organobromine compounds are usually produced by free-radical pathway catalyzed by the enzyme bromoperoxidase.
+Naturally occurring organobromine compounds are usually produced by free radical pathway catalyzed by the enzyme bromoperoxidase.
 The reaction requires bromide in combination with oxygen as an oxidant.
 The oceans are estimated to release 1–2 million tons of bromoform and 56,000 tons of bromomethane annually.

-The iodoform reaction, which involves degradation of methyl ketones, proceeds by the free-radical iodination.
+The iodoform reaction, which involves degradation of methyl ketones, proceeds by the free radical iodination.

+Fluorination

+Because of its extreme reactivity, fluorine (F2) represents a special category with respect to halogenation.
+Most organic compounds, saturated or otherwise, burn upon contact with F2, ultimately yielding carbon tetrafluoride.
+By contrast, the heavier halogens are far less reactive toward saturated hydrocarbons.

+Highly specialised conditions and apparatus are required for fluorinations with elemental fluorine.
+Commonly, fluorination reagents are employed instead of F2.
+Such reagents include cobalt trifluoride, chlorine trifluoride, and iodine pentafluoride.

+The method electrochemical fluorination is used commercially for the production of perfluorinated compounds.
+It generates small amounts of elemental fluorine in situ from hydrogen fluoride.
+The method avoids the hazards of handling fluorine gas.
+Many commercially important organic compounds are fluorinated using this technology.

 Addition of halogens to alkenes and alkynes

 Unsaturated compounds, especially alkenes and alkynes, add halogens: